StackVista/stackstate-docs/stackpacks/integrations/kubernetes_new.md

 ### Deploy the StackState Agent and Cluster Agent

-To retrieve topology, events and metrics data from you Kubernetes cluster, you will need to install the StackState Agent, the StackState Cluster Agent and kube-state-metrics.
-This can be done using the [Cluster Agent Helm Chart \(github.com\)](https://github.com/StackVista/helm-charts/tree/master/stable/cluster-agent).
+To retrieve topology, events and metrics data from you Kubernetes cluster, you will need to install:
+- the StackState Agent on each node in the cluster
+- the StackState Cluster Agent on one node
+- kube-state-metrics

+This can be done in one step using the [Cluster Agent Helm Chart \(github.com\)](https://github.com/StackVista/helm-charts/tree/master/stable/cluster-agent).

 TODO: Required steps